Moldova national under-17 football team

 The Moldova national under-17 football team represents Moldova in international football at this age level and is controlled by the Moldovan Football Federation, the governing body for football in Moldova.

 The team competes to qualify for the UEFA European Under-17 Championship held every year.
 They qualified for the 2002 competition but finished last in the group stage.
-Players born on or after 1 January 2009 are eligible for the 2026 UEFA European Under-17 Championship qualification.
-They are currently coached by Andrei Radiola.
+Players born on or after 1 January 2010 are eligible for the 2027 UEFA European Under-17 Championship qualification.
+They are currently coached by Nicolae Bunea.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.